 Several forts are located along the coast.
 These were built in strategic locations to defend Lisbon from invaders.
 At the entrance to the Tejo River is the Forte de São Lourenço also known as the Forte de Bugio, built in the sea in the 16th century in Renaissance style.
 The lighthouse was only installed in the 18th century.

 Other forts in this borough are the Forte de São Julião da Barra in Carcavelos, started in the 16th century and completed under King João IV.
-The Fort held some important military and political events including the beheading of prisoners and throwing some of them into the sea.
+The Fort held some important military and political events.
 The Sao João das Maias Fort in Oeiras is small and built in the 17th century.
 The Giribita in Paço de Arcos was built in the 17th century under King Joao IV as was the Forte de São Bruno in Caxias.

 Important archaelogical finds have been found in Oeiras, in the Leceia area.
 A reconstruction of the site can be seen in the Fabrica da Polvora de Barcarena or Barcarena Gunpowder Factory Museum, a twenty-five minute bus (106) ride from the train station.
 This whole complex was used to produce gunpowder in the 18th century but has now been turned into a museum displaying the tools utilised and products manufactured.
 The vast area includes gardens and areas for leisure activities and a café.